degville/snap-docs/docs/how-to-guides/manage-snaps/use-snapctl.md

 <h2 id='heading--health-state'>Health state</h2>

-> :information_source: Health reporting is under development and its capabilities and syntax may change.
+> ⓘ  Health reporting is under development and its capabilities and syntax may change.

 Snap developers can use `snapctl set-health` to provide feedback on the operational state, or health, of a snap.